mibuthu/wp-event-list/src/readme.txt

 * fixed link to events in event-list widget

 = 0.7.11 (2017-10-08) =
-* more security improvments due to better sanitation of user inputs
+* more security improvements due to better sanitation of user inputs
 * prepare additional strings for translations
 * some code improvements